dfyockey/View-Desktop-Link/README.md

 # View Desktop Link

-[Kupfer](https://github.com/kupferlauncher/kupfer) plugin that opens a site specified by a .desktop file of Type=Link in the system's default web browser.
+A [Kupfer](https://github.com/kupferlauncher/kupfer) plugin that opens a site specified by a .desktop file of Type=Link in the system's default web browser.

 To install, place `view_desktop_link.py` into `$HOME/.local/share/kupfer/plugins`.
 Then, enable "View Desktop Link" in the list on the Kupfer Preferences Plugins tab.